louiseka/louiseka/README.md

 # Hello, I'm Louise 🐷

-I’m a self-taught, enthusiastic frontend developer with a background in digital accessibility.
-I'm currently learning Vitest and TypeScript.
-I am currently working on building my own farm tycoon game with TypeScript and React: https://github.com/louiseka/farm-tycoon

-You can visit my portfolio to learn more about me and the projects I've been working on: https://louise.codes/
+I’m a frontend developer specialising in React, TypeScript, and JavaScript.
+I combine strong coding skills with a focus on digital accessibility, creating websites and applications that are both user-friendly and mission-focused.
+I’m currently expanding my skill set by learning Vitest.
+To see examples of my work and follow my coding journey, please visit my portfolio: louise.codes

 ## Languages and Frameworks
 - TypeScript